 The cottage is now a two-bedroom guest zone.
 In order to avoid complex town planning and building code approvals, it was not moved.
-The back verandahs and fibro were demolished and dug out to allow for on-site parking.
+The back veranda and fibro were demolished and dug out to allow for on-site parking.
 The old driveway was converted into a staircase and walkway between the two structures.

 A set of internal timber stairs in the new pod mark the transition between old and modern.
-A set of large corner doors back on to an indoor-outdoor verandah.
+A set of large corner doors back on to an indoor-outdoor veranda.
 Open-plan living areas spill out into a guest sitting room, terrace and generous courtyard.
 Views of the nearby park stretch out towards Moreton bay and is visible from both levels of the home.

 The internal structure feels much larger than the floor area.
-The master bedroom, ensuite, study and back verandah all have access to glimpses of city rooftops, nature and hills beyond.
+The master bedroom, ensuite, study and back veranda all have access to glimpses of city rooftops, nature and hills beyond.
 Natural light and air flow throughout the home.

 The architectural design is beautifully demonstrated by the builders’ craftsmanship and attention to detail.
 The project came in on time and on budget.